 Who's Hiring Now

-The U.S. Department of Labor reported that the unemployment rate fell slightly to 6%, and there were 916,000 job gains March 2021.
-Job growth was led by gains in leisure and hospitality, public and private education, professional and business services, retail trade, and other services.
+The U.S. Department of Labor reported that the unemployment rate was little changed at 5.9%, and there were 850,000 job gains in June 2021.
+Job growth occurred in leisure and hospitality, public and private education, professional and business services, retail trade, and other services.

 Companies That Are Hiring Now